tensorflow/mlir/g3doc/OpDefinitions.md

 ## Motivation

 MLIR allows pluggable dialects, and dialects contain, among others, a list of operations.
-This open and extensible ecosystem leads to the "strongly" type IR problem, e.g., repetitive string comparisons during optimization and analysis passes, unintuitive accessor methods (e.g., generic/error prone `getOperand(3)` vs self-documenting `getStride()`) with more generic return types, verbose and
+This open and extensible ecosystem leads to the "stringly" type IR problem, e.g., repetitive string comparisons during optimization and analysis passes, unintuitive accessor methods (e.g., generic/error prone `getOperand(3)` vs self-documenting `getStride()`) with more generic return types, verbose and